helgehrishi/LAYOFFS-2022-MYSQL-DATA-CLEANING/README.md

 - Incorporate industry-specific insights to understand the impact of layoffs on various sectors.

 ## Getting Started
-To get started, clone the repository and ensure you have the required Python packages installed.
+To get started, clone the repository and ensure you have the required MySQL installed in your device.